 Ok, so seriously, why in the world would ANYONE have a bone marrow biopsy without some form of medication?
 And why in the world would any doctor even suggest such a thing?
-I guess that there are always exceptions to this rule, such and a major reaction to anesthesia or someone that has a very high tolerance for pain, or maybe even someone that enjoys pain, but otherwise, I think that performing a bone marrow biopsy without administering drugs is simply barbaric, sadistic, inhumane and just plain brutal!
+I guess that there are always exceptions to this rule, such as a major reaction to anesthesia or someone that has a very high tolerance for pain, or maybe even someone that enjoys pain, but otherwise, I think that performing a bone marrow biopsy without administering drugs is simply barbaric, sadistic, inhumane and just plain brutal!
 Did I get my point across?

 Yesterday, I had my second bone marrow biopsy, six months after being diagnosed with chronic myelogenous leukemia.
 My first bone marrow biopsy was performed in my hospital bed, the day after I was diagnosed with leukemia.
 It was done without any pain medication or sedation of any kind; it was excruciating.
 I made a mental note to NEVER allow that to happen again.
 Fast forward six months and three doctors later and I am pleased to say that yesterday’s BMB was a breeze!